This vegan sweet potato soup is easy to make and the perfect cozy meal. It is healthy, super flavorful and will keep you full and satisfied!

 - 5 slices of toasted crusty bread , optional

-- In a large pot, heat the sunflower oil over medium heat.
+- In a large pot, heat the sunflower oil (or broth if oil free) over medium heat.
 Add the red onion and bell pepper and cook, stirring frequently, until the onion is softened, about 5 minutes.

-- Adjust the heat to medium-low and add the sweet potatoes, carrots, garlic, nutritional yeast, smoked paprika, garlic powder, and cumin.
+- Adjust the heat to medium-low and add the sweet potatoes, carrots, garlic, nutritional yeast (if using), smoked paprika, garlic powder, and cumin.

 - Cook for 5 more minutes, adding 1 or 2 tablespoons (15 to 30 ml) water if necessary to prevent sticking.